The unramified Brauer group of norm one tori: The Brauer group of when is Galois

-By \cite[Proposition 1.5.6]{NSW}, similarly as above we have It's clear that $X_F$ is the affine variety defined by where $\sigma$ runs through all elements in the equation (\ref{coset2}).
-Let $X'$ be the affine variety over $F$ defined by $N_{K/F}(\Xi')=n$.
-There is a close immersion $g: X' \rightarrow X_F$ defined by
+By \cite[Proposition I.1.5.6]{NSW}, similarly as above we have It's clear that $X_F$ is the affine variety defined by where $\sigma'$ runs through all elements in the equation (\ref{coset2}) and all $\sigma'(\Xi)$ are independent $K$-variables.
+Let $X'$ be the affine variety over $F$ defined by $N_{K/F}(\Xi')=\alpha$.
+There is a closed immersion $\varphi: X' \rightarrow X_F$ defined by

 Hence